 In 1989, faculty at BU embarked on an “experiment” to introduce students to “classic works in literature and the arts, great ideas in science, and the significant social events of the modern world.”
 Now, 30 years later, this experiment has become a distinguished BU tradition.

 How does it work?
-Centered around weekly lectures and small discussion classes with faculty representing many disciplines and departments at BU, Core invites students to engage with enduring texts, art and stories.
-The program introduces students to ideas, aesthetics and experiments of foundational works in the liberal arts—works that have shaped our world.
-We believe that building a learning community requires many voices and perspectives, and we strive to foster a learning environment where students from all backgrounds, majors and specialties can contribute to the conversations.
+Centered around weekly lectures and small discussion classes with faculty representing many disciplines and departments from CAS at BU, Core invites students to engage with enduring and foundational texts, art and stories that continue to shape our ideas and our world.
+We believe that building a learning community requires many voices and perspectives, and we strive to foster a learning environment where students from all backgrounds, majors, and specialties can contribute to the conversations.

 How can I navigate the Core?
-Core’s pathways through the Humanities, Natural Science, and Social Science courses are designed to address questions common to all disciplines and foster intellectual growth.
-Students will receive Hub units in every Core class including our new digital and multi-media approaches to great books.
-Students complete their path through Core by having the opportunity to achieve either the Core Minor, the Independent Core Minor, or Core Honors, each of which offers a liberal arts foundation to your chosen major.
-The Core Minor is a great liberal arts foundation complementary to any major, while the Core Independent Minor enables students to pursue an interdisciplinary interest of their own while working closely with a faculty advisor.
-Core Honors allows particularly motivated students to further pursue topics and texts encountered in their Core classes.
+Core’s pathways through the Humanities, Natural Science, and Social Science courses are designed to address questions common to all CAS disciplines and foster intellectual growth.
+Students will receive Hub units in every Core class including our digital and multi-media approaches to great books that take a deep dive on the afterlife of one text.
+Students complete their path through Core by having the opportunity to achieve either the Core Minor or Core Honors, each of which offers a liberal arts foundation to your chosen major.
+The Core Minor is a great liberal arts foundation complementary to any major, while Core Honors allows particularly motivated students to further pursue topics and texts encountered in their Core classes.

 What else does the Core offer?
 Core also provides a springboard for students interested in leadership positions in residential, academic and program support opportunities.